Spice (musician): Career

-2000–2007: Career beginnings
+1999–2007: Career beginnings

-Spice made her debut when she was given the opportunity to perform at the annual dancehall festival Sting in 2000.
+Spice was introduced by Ninjaman to perform on stage with other artists in 1999.
+Spice then made her debut when she was given the opportunity to perform at the annual dancehall festival Sting in 2000.
 It was her first major appearance on a stage show, where she earned several encores from the crowd.
-During this early stage of her career, Spice went on to gain a reputation for her performing abilities, despite not having any hit record.
+During this early stage of her career, Spice went on to gain a reputation for her performing abilities, despite not having a hit record.

 While on tour in the UK, Spice earned the attention of Baby Cham, who later introduced her to renowned record producer Dave Kelly.
-From there, she released her first single for Kelly's Madhouse Records label entitled "Complain", then followed by her singles on the Bad Gal riddim, "Right There" with Toi and "Hype".
+From there, she released her first single for Kelly's Madhouse Records label entitled "Complain", then followed by her singles on the Bad Gal riddim, "Right There" with Toi, and "Hype".
 At that time, she was featured on Jimmy Cliff's "I Want I Do I Get" from his album Black Magic (2004) and on Beenie Man's "Hot" from his album Concept of Life (2006).
-For her first hit single, Spice used the popular Eighty Five riddim to create "Fight Over Man", which became popular in the dancehall scene.
-In 2007, she went on a hiatus due to the birth of her son but soon returned to performing.
+For her first hit single, Spice used the popular Eighty Five riddim to create "Fight Over Man", which was released in 2005 and became popular in the dancehall scene.
+In 2007, she went on a hiatus due to the birth of her son, but soon returned to performing.

 2008–2012: Breakthrough and continued success

 In late 2008, Spice collaborated with fellow dancehall artist Vybz Kartel on the single "Romping Shop", which samples "Miss Independent" by Ne-Yo.
 The song quickly achieved international recognition, receiving immense rotation on mainstream urban stations in the US.
 "Romping Shop" spent 15 weeks on the Billboard Hot R&B/Hip-Hop Songs chart, peaking at number 76.
 Shortly after its release, the song was banned by the Jamaica Broadcasting Corporation due to its explicit lyrical content.
-"Romping Shop" was ranked number 9 on both Pitchfork's list of the 50 Best Dancehall Songs of All Time and Billboards 12 Best Dancehall & Reggaeton Choruses of the 21st Century.
+"Ramping Shop" was ranked number 9 on both Pitchfork's list of the 50 Best Dancehall Songs of All Time and Billboards 12 Best Dancehall & Reggaeton Choruses of the 21st Century.

 In July 2009, Spice signed a recording contract with VP Records.
-In 2010, she released the single "Jim Screechie".
-In 2011, she released a remix for her song "Fun" featuring rapper Missy Elliott and collaborated with Mýa on the single "Take Him Out" from Mýa's sixth album K.I.S.S.
+In 2010, she released the song "Jim Screechie".
+In 2011, she released a remix for her single "Fun" featuring American rapper Missy Elliott and collaborated with Mýa on the single "Take Him Out" from Mýa's sixth studio album K.I.S.S.
 (Keep It Sexy & Simple).
-Spice also performed the song with Mýa at Reggae Sumfest that year.
-A music video for "Take Him Out" was released in 2012.
+Spice went on to perform the song with Mýa during that year's annual Reggae Sumfest.
+A music video for "Take Him Out," directed by Ras Kassa, was released in 2012.